alchymy/Astrolab/README.md

 # Astrolab
 --------------------------------------------------------------------------
-CHANGES FOR ASTROLAB DEVELOPMENT RELEASE v1.057_20180417
+CHANGES FOR ASTROLAB DEVELOPMENT RELEASE v1.070_20180509
 --------------------------------------------------------------------------

 This release brings a few new features and fixes:

-- Fixed: removed redundant text from READ.md
+- Fixed: Utility Pages renamed to be consistent
-- Added: Solar Indices link to cData001Sun
+- Added: References added to cPTable001 Periodic Table data

 --------------------------------------------------------------------------